PadhySimhachalam/Credit-Card-Analysis-Dashboard/README.md

 Description
 -------------

-The Credit Card Analytics Dashboard is a business intelligence solution that transforms raw transactional and customer data into interactive and actionable insights.
+This dashboard provides decision-makers with a clear view of credit card performance and customer behavior.

-It helps to track revenue, transactions, interest earned, and customer behavior while identifying growth opportunities and areas of concern.
+It helps track profitability, understand customer segments, and monitor spending trends, ensuring businesses can respond proactively to opportunities and challenges.

 Tech Stack
 ---------------